LairdCP/BL65x-Zephyr-Tutorials/docs/ubuntu.md

 This tutorial will show you how to setup the Zephyr development environment, build the Blinky app and flash the app into the BL65x dev kit.

-If you prefer to watch the video tutorial, click [here](https://www.lairdconnect.com/resources/videos/getting-started-zephyr-bl652bl654).
+To watch video tutorial, click [here](https://www.lairdconnect.com/resources/videos/getting-started-zephyr-bl652bl654).

 1. Update the OS